Nosferatu: Plot

-In 1838, in the fictional German town of Wisburg, Thomas Hutter is sent to Transylvania by his employer, the eccentric estate agent Herr Knock, to visit a new client, Count Orlok, who is planning on buying a house across from Hutter's own residence.
+In 1838, in the fictional German town of Wisborg, Thomas Hutter is sent to Transylvania by his employer, the eccentric estate agent Herr Knock, to visit a new client, Count Orlok, who is planning to buy a derelict house across from Hutter's own residence.
 As Hutter studies the route on a map, Knock secretly studies a mysterious correspondence in cabalistic symbols.
 While embarking on his journey, Hutter stops at an inn in which the locals are terrified by the mere mention of Orlok's name.
 In his room, he finds a book about vampires, which he initially scoffs at but puts in his baggage.

 After his carriage refuses to take him further than the entrance to the mountain pass, Hutter travels on foot until after sunset, when he is met on the road by a coach and rides to Orlok's castle in the Carpathian Mountains, where he is welcomed by Orlok himself.
 While Hutter is eating supper, he accidentally cuts his thumb; Orlok tries to suck the blood out, but his repulsed guest pulls his hand away.
 Hutter wakes up the next morning to find fresh punctures on his neck, which he attributes to mosquitoes.
 That night, Orlok signs the documents to purchase the house and notices on the table a miniature portrait of Hutter's wife, Ellen, an image that the young man carries with him in a small circular frame.
-Admiring the portrait, the count remarks that she has a "lovely neck."
+Admiring the portrait, the count remarks that she has a "lovely neck".